scicloj/clojisr/README.md

   * Convenient wrappers for common use cases, such as visualization (Status: basic support for plots and Rmarkdown)

-  * Abstraction over different runtimes (GNUR R, Renjin, FastR) (Status: GNU R is supported through Rserve; Renjin has some basic support)
+  * Abstraction over different runtimes (GNUR R, Renjin, FastR) (Status: GNU R is supported through Rserve; Renjin has some basic support, moved to a separate library [ClojisRenjin](missing-link))

   * Convenient multi-session support (Status: basic support with some known issues)